Barossa - Angaston

 Table Chart PROFILE FAQ

-Barossa - Angaston has a typical household mix, with a fairly typical median household size
+Barossa - Angaston has a typical household mix, with a higher-than-average median household size

-Family households account for 72.5% of all households, including 30.0% couples with children, 32.8% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 27.5%, with lone person households at 25.5% and group households comprising 2.1%.
-The median household size is 2.5 people, matching the average for the Rest of South Africa.
+Family households constitute 72.5% of all households, including 30.0% couples with children, 32.8% couples without children, and 9.0% single parent families.
+Non-family households comprise the remaining 27.5%, with lone person households at 25.5% and group households making up 2.1%.
+The median household size is 2.5 people, larger than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households